groupdocs-signature/GroupDocs.Signature-for-.NET/Showcases/GroupDocs.Siganture Front End/README.md

+> ## *Showcases in this directory are not updated and maintained anymore.
+The source code is kept here for reference only.
+For latest updates, checkout our [new and feature-rich sample applications](https://github.com/groupdocs-signature).*

 # ASP.Net MVC Front End Powered by GroupDocs.Signature

 This Application allows a user to sign documents, signature can be of different types (Type, Draw or Image signature).
 User can download or print signed file.